I recently traveled to one of my favorite cities in the U.S., Washington D.C.

 A vacation isn’t a break from my Christianity but an opportunity to share the love of Jesus with strangers and explore more of God’s beautiful creation.

-In my 21 years of life, I have become increasingly aware that time we are given on this earth is fleeting.
+Throughout my life, I have become increasingly aware that time we are given on this earth is fleeting.

 I have stored up adages in my mind such as “seize the day.”
-Ironically, of all the things I’ve learned in the last three and a half years of college, patience to let go and let grow while being rooted in Christ has been the most prevalent.
+Ironically, of all the things I learned during college, patience to let go and let grow while being rooted in Christ was been the most prevalent.
 This applies to relationships, dreams, school, work and even travel.
 Being that I have a naturally independent spirit, I struggle with my wants versus what God has in store.

 I’m impatient.
 In my anxious attempts to take advantage of opportunities, I’ve hurried through life when I needed to slow down.